 Temporary provisions. - Laws 2011 (1st S.S.), ch.
 3, § 7, effective October 5, 2011, provided that a certification as a resident business or resident manufacturer by the general services department that is in effect prior to the passage of this 2011 act is valid until January 1, 2012 for the purpose of obtaining a resident business preference pursuant to Section 13-1-21 NMSA 1978.
-A certification as a resident contractor by the general services department that is in effect prior to passage of this 2011 act is valid until January 1, 2012 for the purpose of obtaining a resident contractor preference pursuant to Section 13-4-2 NMSA 1978.
-After January 1, 2012, a certification as a resident business or resident contractor by the taxation and revenue department for the purpose of obtaining a resident business preference or a resident contractor preference is required for all bids and proposals.
+A certification as a resident contractor by the general services department that is in effect prior to passage of this 2011 act is valid until January 1, 2012 for the purpose of obtaining a resident contractor by the general services department that is in effect prior to passage of this 2011 act is valid until January 1, 2012 for the purpose of obtaining a resident contractor preference pursuant to Section 13-4-2 NMSA 1978.
+After January 1, 2012, a certification as a resident business or resident contractor by the taxation and revenue department for the purpose of obtaining a resident business or preference is required for all bids and proposals.